Total Recorder and Windows Vista

 - Driver's recording-level regulator may function improperly

-It is possible that the recording level regulator or the volume for specific playback lines of the driver do not work.
+It is possible that the recording level regulator or the volume for specific playback lines of the driver does not work.
 This depends on the particular sound board.
 If you encounter this problem, follow these recommendations:

 • For Windows 2000/XP: Launch the system mixer, and use the controls of the real sound board rather than the controls of Total Recorder's driver.